 3D scanning for CAD

-One of the ways of how 3D scanning can be used is for capturing the exact geometrical information about an object that needs to be analyzed, reverse engineered, or inspected for any defects or deviations from an original CAD model or sketch.
+One of the ways 3D scanning can be used is for capturing the exact geometrical information about an object that needs to be analyzed, reverse engineered, or inspected for any deviations from an original CAD model or sketch.
 It’s especially useful when you don’t have access to the initial 3D or 2D CAD files of a product.
-Instead of spending hours creating the model from scratch, you can simply scan it and have it on your screen in a matter of minutes.
-It won’t only be faster but more precise than using traditional modeling techniques, or contact-based measuring techniques such as CMMs.
+Instead of spending hours creating the model from scratch, you can simply scan it.
+It won’t only be faster but more precise than using traditional modeling techniques, or contact-based measuring machinery such as CMMs.